vh13294/nestjs-auth-module/README.md

 ```

 ## Refresh token inactive policy
-- Refresh Token Max-Age will be used as inactive time, will be reset when issuing new access-token
+- Refresh Token Cookie Max-Age will be used as inactive time,
+  It will be reset when issuing new access-token

 - Absolute life time time will be stored in jwt.signToken(), which will be validated in Strategy